Download the complete CBA (PDF format, 709KB)

 Section 3

-To be eligible for participation in the SLRP, an employee must maintain an “Accomplished Performer” level of performance, and sign a service agreement, in which he/she agrees to:
+To be eligible for participation in the SLRP, employees must maintain an “Accomplished Performer” level of performance, and sign a service agreement, in which they agree to:

-1. Complete three years of service with the Employer, which will commence on the date of the first repayment;
+A. Complete three years of service with the Employer, which will commence on the date of the effective date of the service agreement;

-2. Complete one additional year of service with the Employer for each additional year of repayment received if the employee continues to meet the criteria specified herein in Section 2A(ii) and loan repayments continue beyond the first twelve months; and
+B. Complete one additional year of service with the Employer for each additional year of repayment received provided the employee continues to meet the criteria specified herein in Section 2(A)(ii) and loan repayments continue beyond the first twelve months; and

 Section 4

-An employee who receives loan repayments and fails to complete the required service as set forth in Section 3 above because he/she is separated involuntarily for misconduct, unacceptable performance, or a negative suitability determination, or leaves the Employer voluntarily, will be indebted to the Federal Government and must reimburse the Employer for the total amount of any student loan repayments he/she received, except that:
+An employee who receives loan repayments and fails to complete the required service as set forth in Section 3 above because they are separated involuntarily for misconduct, unacceptable performance, or a negative suitability determination, or leaves the Employer voluntarily, will be indebted to the Federal Government and must reimburse the Employer for the total amount of any student loan repayments they received, except that:

-1. An employee who fails to complete the period of employment established under a service agreement because he/she leaves the Employer voluntarily to enter into the service of another federal agency will not be required to reimburse the Employer for the amount of any student loan repayment benefits he/she received;
+A. An employee who fails to complete the period of employment established under a service agreement because they leave the Employer voluntarily to enter into the service of another federal agency will not be required to reimburse the Employer for the amount of any student loan repayment benefits they received;

 Section 5

-If insufficient funds are allocated to the SLRP for all selected employees to receive the maximum yearly limit or the maximum amount they are eligible for, they will receive all repayment amounts allocated to the SLRP on a pro rata basis.
+If insufficient funds are allocated to the SLRP for all selected employees to receive the maximum yearly limit or the maximum amount they requested, then their approved SLRP repayment amounts will be allocated on a pro rata basis.

 Section 6

-A. Loan repayments made by the Employer on behalf of an employee participating in the SLRP will not exempt an employee from his/her responsibility or liability for any of his/her loans.
+A. Loan repayments made by the Employer on behalf of an employee participating in the SLRP will not exempt an employee from their responsibility or liability for any of their loans.
 Student loan repayments made on behalf of an employee are taxable.

 B. The Employer will strive to honor any request made by an employee regarding the form and timing of any tax withholdings; however, the Employer does not have the discretion to make tax payments outside IRS regulations.